hargoniX/master/thesis/thesis.typ

 This leaves only the translation of inductive propositions and definitions.
 Translating inductive propositions is quite similar to generating invariants for inductive types.
 However, instead of generating a separate invariant, the restrictions can be directly injected into the introduction rules of the proposition.
-Given an inductive proposition of the shape
+Given an inductive proposition of the form
 $
 & inductive c " " (overline(a) : Type u) " " (overline(x) : overline(alpha)) : (overline(y) : overline(beta)) -> Prop where \
 & "ctor"_1 : (overline(z)_1 : overline(gamma)_1) -> c " " overline(a) " " overline(x) " " overline(t)_1 \